 Kyle laughs, “No, far from it.
 Maybe KK and I will share more about that later.
 Now, would you and Nadia consider joining the two of us for a steak tonight?”

-This question brings a smile and a nod from both Larry and KK, but Nadia only gives Kyle a puzzled look.
-Kyle immediately picks up on the lack of enthusiasm, and asks, "Nadia, are you a vegetarian?"
+This question brings a smile with a nod yes from both Larry and KK, but Nadia only gives Kyle a puzzled look.
+Kyle immediately picks up on the lack of enthusiasm, and asks, “Nadia, are you a vegetarian?”